 The Graduate Studies Catalog, which is current during the first term the student is enrolled and attending as a degree-seeking student, contains the academic program requirements that the student is to follow.
 That catalog will remain open to the student as long as the student maintains continuous enrollment (up to four years) until the student either graduates or does not re-enroll for one or more terms.
-After a break in enrollment, the student is required to reapply for re-admission and returns under the current academic catalog.
+After a break in enrollment, the student is required to apply for re-admission and returns under the current academic catalog.
+Students may choose to meet the requirements of a newer catalog by submitting a "Request for Change of Catalog" form.
+In all instances, students carry full responsibility for completing their own program of study.